DataBiosphere/azul/OPERATOR.rst

 Check weekly for Amazon OpenSearch Service updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The operator checks daily for notifications about service software updates to Amazon OpenSearch Service domains for all Azul deployments.
+The operator checks weekly for notifications about service software updates to Amazon OpenSearch Service domains for all Azul deployments.
 Note that service software updates are distinct from updates to the upstream version of ElasticSearch (or Amazon's OpenSearch fork) in use on an ES domain.
 While the